 Our Mission: Advancing and Preserving Communities of Quality®

-NAHMA’s mission as a diverse, equitable and inclusive organization is to promote development, management and preservation of quality affordable multifamily housing by advocating legislative and regulatory policy, as well as providing affordable housing professionals with the knowledge to advance excellence in the communities they serve.
+NAHMA’s mission is to promote development, management and preservation of quality affordable multifamily housing by advocating legislative and regulatory policy, as well as providing affordable housing professionals with the knowledge to advance excellence in the communities they serve.

 • Solid partnerships with the Department of Housing and Urban Development, Congress, the Department of Agriculture’s Rural Development office, the Internal Revenue Service, state housing finance agencies, and housing credit monitoring agencies.